cilix-lab/ubuntu-wrt/README.md

 ## 3. The easy way

 ### 3.1.
 Get the ROOTFS
-First, download the ROOTFS from [here](http://www.mediafire.com/file/gois7iw7hfhzogs/ubuntu-wrt_17.08.tar.bz2) and extract the archive to an ext4 formatted USB thumb.
+First, download the ROOTFS from [here](http://www.mediafire.com/file/ahb7xqxvmdv2e3r/ubuntu-wrt_17.08_rootfs.tar.bz2) and extract the archive to an ext4 formatted USB thumb.
 Preferably, opt for a USB 3.0 thumb, since it will considerably improve the system's performance over USB 2.0.

 ### 3.2.
 Get the firmware
-Get the firmware image from [here](http://www.mediafire.com/file/6o47qo5d36n559t/ubuntu-wrt_17.08.bin) and just flash it to your router as you would with any other firmware image, according to your current firmware (stock, OpenWRT/LEDE, DD-WRT, etc.).
+Get the firmware image from [here](http://www.mediafire.com/file/d3ov1402r8lbqj5/ubuntu-wrt_17.08.bin) and just flash it to your router as you would with any other firmware image, according to your current firmware (stock, OpenWRT/LEDE, DD-WRT, etc.).

 ### 3.3.
 Booting
 Just plug in the ROOTFS USB thumb, start your router and enjoy!
+In it's first boot, the router will finish some tasks and reboot, so give it time.

 ### 3.4.
 Defaults
 The default wireless configuration is: